javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

     Other comparisons convert to a number as well.

-    The strict equality operator `===` doesn't do the conversion: different types always mean different values for it, so:
+    The strict equality operator `===` doesn't do the conversion: different types always mean different values for it.

     Values `null` and `undefined` are special: they equal `==` each other and don't equal anything else.